 One of the most notable gameplay changes in World

 Heroes Jet is the speed.
 Previously, the World Heroes series was

-known for its slow and clunky gameplay.
-That said, Jet is definitely the
+known for its slow (and kinda clunky) gameplay.
+That said, World Heroes Jet is definitely the

-best of the series when it comes to gameplay, but still doesn't offer anything
+best of the series to date when it comes to the feel of the gameplay, but the game still doesn't offer much in

-unique to the fighting genre at the end of the day.
-The 2 new characters aren't
+the way of "unique" to the fighting genre at the end of the day.
+The 2

 Is that a wannabe

 On the bright side, World Heroes 2 Jet is

 title of the series to date, with colorful new backgrounds and new character

 artwork (in-game and on promotional posters / cover art).
 Returning characters